craigfe/ocaml-bls12-381/benchmark/README.md

 - RAM: 16Go

 and with the commands given above.
+A benchmark of the Rust code (not including the conversion between C array and the Rust representation) is algo given as a reference.
+It may happen the Rust code looks slower than the binding, the reason being the benchmark strategies are different between Rust and Core Bench in OCaml.

 **!!Note benchmarking depends on the machine and may differ between execution.
 Sometimes, we experienced a difference of 10%.
 For instance, we have experienced